Press release

 “This £54 million government investment announced today will help establish a greenhouse gas removal industry in the UK, which could be worth billions to our economy, bringing in private investment and supporting the creation of new green jobs”.

-Simon Hicks, CEO at Bioenergy Infrastructure Group, said:
+Simon Hicks, CEO at Evero, said:

 “The InBECCS project is an exciting opportunity to bring forward innovative technology to deliver the UK Government’s net-zero ambition.
 Phase 2 of this project is a crucial milestone for the advancement of carbon capture in North West and beyond.
-The development of the InBECCS demonstration plant will act as a catalyst for commercial scale carbon capture technology across the cluster.
+The development of the InBECCS demonstration plant will act as a catalyst for commercial scale carbon capture technology across the cluster."

 Prashant Thapar, Sector Lead for Net Zero Energy Systems at WSP, commented: